 Elin Sian Blake

-Elin Sian Blake is a highly acclaimed contemporary Welsh Artist and Art Therapist who has won several national awards.
-She exhibits her work widely and specialises in themes which reflect her cultural heritage.
+Elin Sian Blake is an acclaimed contemporary Welsh artist who has won several national awards.
+She has exhibited widely and specialises in themes which reflect her cultural heritage.
+Her paintings are held in public and private collections throughout Europe, Australia and the USA.

 Howard Jones has an exceptional ability to capture a wide variety of subject matter and specialises in contemporary watercolours and mixed media.
 He has been a consistently popular tutor at the Studio for many years, never failing to come up with new and inspiring topics for his regular classes and workshops.